 Suitable for children aged 5 and up, Jumplanes is a must visit!
 Children can bounce safely on the open lane trampolines and play a friendly game of dodgeball with the soft balls provided.
 Trained staff are always nearby to ensure children’s safety at the centre.
 Entry is €8 for 55 minutes of bouncing – enough time to tire the kids out!

-Families with children from age 14 can avail of a group pass at the National Kart Centre for a truly exciting day out.
+Families with children from age 14 can avail of a group pass at the National Kart Centre for a truly exciting day out in Limerick.
 Race on the go karting or drift karting tracks that feature raised pit lanes, digital signposts and real underpasses.
 Then sit back and relax with a fresh baked pizza at the centre’s indoor viewing area.

 Funworld is Limerick’s leading entertainment centre with attractions to suit all ages.
 They’ve got a large ten lane bowling alley and a game costs just €6.
 There’s also a full arcade with games for both younger and older children.
 Guests can play pool and American snooker at one of Funworld’s many tables.
 Funworld cater for people with all levels of abilities – there’s bumpers and ramps available for all their bowling lanes.